JaseungKu/Klayout-JK/README.md

   Image ==> Image layer

 2. MakeCPW_standalone:

-- It creates a PCell for CPW alone.
+  This macro creates a PCell for CPW alone.
 To use it,
 - First, click "Instance" icon in the toolbar.
 - Second, select "Jaseng_Lib" from 'library' pull-down list.
 - Third, select "MakeCPW" cell from 'cell' pull-down list.